 What does a company need to do when a director leaves office?

-Directors and company secretaries will often have notice periods of three months or more so there will usually be ample notice of the termination date and hence the company can take action in a timely fashion to find a replacement.
+Directors, company secretaries and LLP members will often have notice periods of three months or more which should give the company or LLP time to find a replacement.
 However in some instances, for example death, it will be sudden and unexpected.
 Directors leaving can cause issues for a company and it is best if a company can plan it in an organised manner to keep any disruption to a minimum.
 Companies should consider having an up to date succession plan in place for key directors as well as other key members of staff.

-When a director leaves office there are a number of things a company should consider:
+When a director leaves office the company should consider:

 - If a replacement is required or will the existing officers be able to adequately cover the work;

 - If a compromise or other leaving agreement is required;

 - If the director resigning should cease all company involvement immediately and/or go on gardening leave;

 - If the shareholders need to be informed immediately of the director’s resignation;

 - Informing the employees, major customers and suppliers